 Our policies regarding internal controls over the recording of reserve estimates require reserves to be in compliance with the SEC definitions and guidance and prepared in accordance with generally accepted petroleum engineering principles.
-Responsibility for compliance in reserves bookings is delegated to our Vice President - Reservoir Engineering.
+Responsibility for compliance in reserves bookings is delegated to our Manager-Planning and Reserve Evaluation.

-Our Vice President - Reservoir Engineering prepares all reserve estimates covering all of our oil and gas properties.
-Our Vice President - Reservoir Engineering is the technical person primarily responsible for overseeing the preparation of our reserves estimates.
-Our Vice President - Reservoir Engineering has a Bachelor of Science degree in Engineering and over 15 years of industry experience with positions of increasing responsibility in engineering and reservoir evaluations.
+Our Manager-Planning and Reserve Evaluation prepares all reserve estimates covering all of our oil and gas properties.
+Our Manager-Planning and Reserve Evaluation is the technical person primarily responsible for overseeing the preparation of our reserves estimates.
+Our Manager-Planning and Reserve Evaluation attended Texas A&M University for his undergraduate and graduate studies in Petroleum Engineering and has over 11 years of industry experience with positions of increasing responsibility in engineering and reservoir evaluations.

 We employ full-time experienced reserve engineers and geologists who are responsible for determining proved reserves in conformance with SEC guidelines.
 Engineering reserve estimates were prepared by us based upon our interpretation of production performance data and sub-surface information derived from the drilling of existing wells.
-Our internal reservoir engineers analyzed 100% of our oil and gas fields on an annual basis (82 fields as of December 31, 2010).
-We consider any field to be significant if its estimated discounted future net revenues represent 1% or more than our total estimated discounted future net revenues from all of our fields.
+Our internal reservoir engineers analyzed 100% of our oil and gas fields on an annual basis (65 fields as of December 31, 2011).

 Lastly, we engage a third party independent reservoir engineer firm to separately review our reserve estimation process and the results of this process.
-We also separately engaged the independent reservoir engineer firm to prepare their own estimates of our proved reserves at both December 31, 2010 and December 31, 2009.
-Their proved reserve estimates are included herein as Exhibit 99.1 to this Annual Report.
-The same independent reservoir engineer firm audited substantially all of our estimates of proved reserves at December 31, 2008.
-See Note 19 for information regarding the independent petroleum engineer's audit of our proved reserve estimates at December 31, 2008.
+We also separately engaged the independent reservoir engineer firm to prepare their own estimates of our proved reserves during each of the years ended December 31, 2011, 2010 and 2009.
+Their report for the proved reserve estimates at December 31, 2011 is included herein as Exhibit 99.1 to this Annual Report.

-The table below sets forth the approximate estimate of our proved reserves as of December 31, 2010.
+The table below sets forth the approximate estimate of our proved reserves as of December 31, 2011.
 Proved reserves cannot be measured exactly because the estimation of reserves involves numerous judgmental determinations.
 Accordingly, reserve estimates must be continually revised as a result of new information obtained from drilling and production history, new geological and geophysical data and changes in economic conditions.

-As As of December 31, 2010
+As of December 31, 2011

 Proved Developed Reserves Proved Undeveloped Reserves Total Proved Reserves

-Gas (Bcf) 76 151 227
+Gas (Bcf) 59,859 37,162 97,021

-Oil (MMBbls) 12 13 25
+Oil (MBbls) 12,754 9,935 22,689

-Total (Bcfe) 146 230 376
+Total (MBOE) 22,731 16,129 38,860